Philip Callan

 Philip Callan (1837 - 13 June 1902) was an Irish Member of Parliament.

 Early life

-Callan was born in Cookstown House Ardee in 1837 and was the son of Owen Callan MP.
+Callan was born in Cookstown House Ardee in 1837 and was the son of Owen Callan.
 He studied law at Trinity College Dublin, and also at the King's Inns as can be seen in his papers for Kings Inns Admittance.
 He was called to the Bar in Dublin in 1865 and shortly after was also called to the English Bar.

 Member of Parliament

 Callan was elected to Parliament as a Liberal, for the Borough constituency of Dundalk, in 1868.
 Re-elected as a Home Ruler in the 1874 general election, he was elected also for County Louth.
 He chose to continue sitting for the Dundalk seat.
 In 1880, however, he ran for the Louth constituency instead and was elected, remaining as MP until the 1885 general election.
 He tried, unsuccessfully, to be re-elected in 1892 and 1896.

 Callan died, from heart disease, at his residence in Dublin on 13 June 1902.